ray36512/pmd_unit/README.md

 Version info
 -------------------------------------------------------------------------

-  - This repository is cloned from: http://bitbucket.org/kiv/unum/
+  - This repository is cloned from: Leszek Trzemecki https://github.com/trzemecki
   - Version is not compatible with previous `unum` (**no backward compatibility**)
   - Unicode using by default; units exponents are displaying using unicode superscript
   - New module function allowing using alternatively `float`, `int` or `Unum`
+  - As_unit works now

 License
 --------